When you experience a loss and you live with grief, people tell you to move on and let go, but they don’t tell you how.

 The second option is an 8-week program in a group setting.
 Sometimes people find it helpful to experience this work with others who are having similar struggles.
 We meet a weekday evening at 7:00 pm for approximately 2 hours each week.
 Contact me for the next start date.
 I will provide a safe environment where you will be given specific tools to help you recover from loss and ultimately lead a happier life.

 Contact me with any questions you may have.
 If you’re not sure this is what you need or whether the timing is right, let’s figure that out together.
 During early grief especially, one’s thinking can be very muddled; it can feel impossible to make decisions.
 This is actually really normal.
 So NO pressure.
 You’ve been through a lot.
-Just consider giving yourself this gift of self-care, peace and happiness.
+Just consider giving yourself this gift of self-care, peace, and the possibility of joy again in your future.
 If you’re not ready now, I’ll still be here when you are.

 May you find the comfort you need during your time of loss.